northeastern-rc/rc-public-documentation/docs/source/using-discovery/usingslurm.rst

 ==============
 List of typical Slurm commands for working on Discovery.

-These functions are fully documented for the version of Slurm installed on in the manual pages.
+These functions are fully documented for the version of Slurm installed, which is listed in the manual pages.
 To get the manual pages for the Slurm functions, run ``man <SLURM_command>`` on the HPC.
 This command lists all the parameters and keywords that you can use with the given Slurm commands.
 You can also run ``<SLURM_command> --help``, which will list the help page for the Slurm function.
 These two give you the full possibilities of what these functions can do.
 The following sections are helpful/commonly used Slurm commands that are good to know for different ticket requests and common checks on the cluster.

 .. important::
    Slurm commands have numerous options to help your jobs run efficiently by requesting specific resources.
 Options usually have both short and verbose versions, such as ``--nodes`` and ``-n`` (both mean the same thing).
 The examples in this documentation all use the verbose version of the options for clarity, but you can use the short version if you prefer.
 For example, ``srun -p short -N 1 -n 1`` means the same thing as ``srun --partition=short --nodes=1 --ntasks=1``.